kaleguy/docx2json/README.md

 ## Use

-To convert a document, place it in the 'input' folder, then run:
+To convert a document, place it in the 'input' folder, then run (example, from terminal window in project folder):

     node w2j.js input/myfile.docx

+Or run as command line script:

+    chmod +x input/myfile.docx

+    node w2j.js input/myfile.docx

 The output files will be written to the 'output' folder.

+For more options run

+    node w2j.js input/myfile.docx --help

 ## About